-- Know what to report. - Establish and practice procedures for weather emergencies. - Know the type of extreme weather to expect in your area (e.g. tornadoes, hurricanes and lightning).
-Please consult with your council for the most relevant information for you to share with girls. - Establish and practice procedures for such circumstances as fire evacuation, lost persons and buildingsecurity issues.
-Every girl and adult volunteer must know how to act in these situations.
-For example, you and the girls, with the help of a fire department representative, should design a fire evacuation plan for meeting places used by the group. - Assemble a well-stocked first aid kit that is always accessible.
+- Establish and practice procedures for weather emergencies. - Know the type of extreme weather to expect in your area (tornadoes, hurricanes, and lightning).
+Consult with your council for the most relevant information for you to share with Girl Scout members.

+- Establish and practice procedures for such circumstances as fire evacuation, lost persons, and building security issues.
+Every Girl Scout member and adult volunteer must know how to act in these situations.
+For example, you and your Girl Scout members, with the help of a fire department representative, should design a fire evacuation plan for meeting places used by the group. - Assemble a well-stocked first aid kit that is always accessible.
 First aid administered in the first few minutes can make a significant difference in the severity of an injury.
 In an emergency, secure professional medical assistance as soon as possible, normally by calling 911, and then administer first aid, if appropriately trained.